Top three reasons to climb Denali

 How fit do I need to be?

-Experience on a couple of other mountains prior to going to Denali will also help you gauge where you are physically.
+Experience on a couple of other mountains prior to going to Denali will also help you understand where you are physically.
 Expeditions that you may want to consider before attempting a Denali climb are Mount Superior in the Wasatch Mountains and Aconcagua, the highest peak in S. America.
 This is a great chance to get expedition experience in high altitude in a much friendlier environment than Denali.

 Note: Guides may decide not to take climbers up Denali if their skill level or fitness are deemed inappropriate during the climb.